marcdotson/asc-training/README.md

 - To install the specific packages of an already-existing project library, use `renv::restore()`.

+Read [https://rstudio.github.io/renv/index.html](here) for more on using `{renv}`, including creating and maintaining Python environments.

 ## Miscellaneous Details

 - Use branches (never work on the main branch).